Ninetta11/19-React-Employee-Directory/README.md

   npm i

   ## Usage
-  The application is deployed on GitHub pages at
+  The application is deployed on GitHub pages [here](https://ninetta11.github.io/19-React-Employee-Directory/).

   ## License
   This project is licensed under the APACHE license.